 Rocksteady Life is the result of nine years as a stay-at-home parent.
-I should pause here to mention that I’m incredibly thankful that I was able to stay home, and understand that it’s not a decision that many other people have the luxury of making.
+I should pause here to mention that I’m incredibly grateful that I was able to stay home, and understand that it’s not a decision that many other people have the luxury of making.
 That being said, before having children, I never anticipated staying home with one child, let alone two.
 It just happened.
 As I lived through those nine years, I rarely regretted my decision to stay home.
 Life kept throwing different situations my way and staying at home allowed me to give my children what they needed, without completely burning myself out.
 I have the utmost respect and empathy for the parents out there who are trying to juggle work and home life.
-I’m right there with you as I start this new venture.
+I’m right there with you as I balance my business and personal life.

 I know that I don’t have to tell other parents that being a parent is the hardest job you’ll ever have, but it’s true.
 It has been a very intense chapter in my life and I’ve personally struggled to keep my own balance.
 Along the way, though, I’ve connected with amazing therapists and holistic workers who have empowered me to help my children, and myself, with our various needs.